liz-ellis/tapatheworld/README.md

-Website for a restaurnat called "Tapa The World"
+Website for a restaurant called "Tapa The World"